Best website for Herkimer diamond information

 About this Webpage:

-Evidence of Hydrothermal activity - A photo discussion
+Evidence of Hydrothermal Activity - A Photo Discussion

 The term "hydrothermal activity" simply means that hot fluids flowed through the rock and left some evidence that they did.
-Yellowstone National Park (photo on the right, Dr. D. 1983) is an example of hot fluids flowing through rock.
+Yellowstone National Park (photo on the right, Dr. C. 1983) is an example of hot fluids flowing through rock.
 Obviously geysers are not part of the current Herkimer mining district at present.
 The question is "did hot fluids flow through the Herkimer host rock in the past"?

 If hot fluids did flow through the rock then some evidence would be left behind, if it hasn't been erased by the actions of weather or man.
 On this web page is presented such possible evidence.
 It is expected that, with the help of those in the field, additional samples and photos will be added to this evidence.